Limych/ha-average/CONTRIBUTING.md

 ## Test your code modification

-This custom component is based on [blueprint template](https://github.com/Limych/ha-blueprint).
+This custom component is based on [integration blueprint template](https://github.com/Limych/ha-blueprint).

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone